Green-Hat-fd/portfolio/index.md

 | Programmer    |
 | Game Designer |

-_Glyph Seeker_ is a 3D first person action game where the main character has 4 types of runes, each one has a different type of shooting ability (specifically: _Electric_, _Explosive_, _Shield_ and _Dematerializer_).
+_GlyphSeeker_ is a 3D first person action game where the main character has 4 types of runes, each one has a different type of shooting ability (specifically: _Electric_, _Explosive_, _Shield_ and _Dematerializer_).
 She will use those abilitis to solve puzzles and make her way out from all enemies.

 &ensp; &ensp; (This game is a work made with other people while I was studying in the Academy)